Max-Derner/python-lessons/Lesson_01/03_complex_inheritance.md

         Horse.__init__(self)
         Eagle.__init__(self)
 ```
-Here, we are explicitly calling the member functions of `Horse` and `Eagle` as sort of static methods, but since we pass our class in as the `self` parameter, it acts on our class.
+Here, we are explicitly calling the member functions of `Horse` and `Eagle` as sort of static methods, but since we pass our instance in as the `self` parameter, it acts on our instance.

 # Well what if you need some bits from one `__init__` and some from another but both will overwrite the other?